Kernix13/vision-grid-express/README.md

 1. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
 2. **BOARD**: Ability to name/rename board(s) - issue [#45](https://github.com/Kernix13/vision-grid-express/issues/45)
 3. Add JSDoc comments?

-### Style Questions (Non-critical)

-1. Is it okay to have different bg colors for the card buttons (design)?
-Should I duplicate that for the modal buttons & board page buttons?
-This is a UI design question where I need opinions/input
-2. **INDEX**: Home page H1 span different color/italic - good, bad?

 ### Bugs/Issues